Folkestone, Kent – 14 Things To Do Guide + Photos 2024

 1. Folkestone Old High Street / Creative Quarter

-Folkestone’s historic heart and cobbled streets have become a haven for independent shops and quirky bars and restaurants.
+Folkestone’s historic heart and Old High Street has cute cobbled streets which have become a haven for independent shops and quirky bars and restaurants.

 Much of this is down to the work being done by the Creative Folkestone group who are helping new businesses open and smartening up some of the more shabby buildings – it is often referred to as the Folkestone Creative Quarter.